ysndr/MSc-Thesis/chapter/introduction.md

 # Introduction

 Integrated Development Environments (IDEs) and other more lightweight code editors are by far the most used tool of software developers.
 Yet, improvements of language intelligence, i.e. code completion, debugging as well as static code analysis and enrichment, have traditionally been subject to both the language and the editor used.
-Language support is thereby brought to IDEs by the means of platform dependent extensions that require repeated efforts for each platform and hence varied a lot in performance, feature-richness and availability.
+Language support is thereby brought to IDEs by the means of platform dependent extensions that require repeated efforts for each platform and hence varied a lot in performance, features and availability.
 <!-- Comparison here? -->
-Recent years have seen different works [refs?] towards editor independent code intelligence implementations and unified language independent protocols one of which being put forward by Microsoft - the Language Server Protocol [ref] which is discussed in greater detail in [@sec:language-server-protocol].
+Recent years have seen different works [refs?] towards editor-independent code intelligence implementations and unified language-independent protocols one of which being put forward by Microsoft - the Language Server Protocol [ref] which is discussed in greater detail in [@sec:language-server-protocol].
 These approaches reduced the effort of implementing language intelligence from $\mathcal{O}(E \times L)$ to $\mathcal{O}(1 \times L)$ where $E$ stands for the number of _editors_ and $L$ for _languages_.
 As a side effect this also allows for developers to stay in their preferred developing environment instead of needing to resort to e.g. Vim or Emacs emulation or loosing access to other plugins.